What is endovascular coiling?

 The healthcare team will clean the skin over the injection site.
 You will be given a local anesthetic.

-He or she will put a catheter into the artery in your groin using a guide wire.
+The provider will put a catheter into the artery in your groin using a guide wire.
 The catheter will be guided through the blood vessel into the brain using fluoroscopy.
 This is a special type of X-ray, similar to an X-ray "movie."

 Once the catheter reaches the affected artery in the brain, contrast dye will be injected to make the aneurysm and surrounding blood vessels visible on X-ray.

-He or she will put a smaller catheter into the initial catheter.
+The provider will put a smaller catheter into the initial catheter.

 When the coil has been completely placed into the aneurysm, the coil is released from the catheter.